AroraShreshth/wasender/docs/sessions.md

   process.exit(1);
 }

-const wasender = createWasender(apiKey, undefined, undefined, undefined, undefined, personaAccessToken);
+const wasenderapi = createWasender(apiKey, undefined, undefined, undefined, undefined, personaAccessToken);
 console.log("Wasender SDK Initialized for Session Management examples.");

 // Placeholder for a session ID - replace with an actual ID from your tests